-- Have your fishing licence details ready. - If the fish receiver using paper-based CDRs: Verify the details of the licence and your landed catching being recorded on the CDR by signing and dating the Fisher Details section of the paper CDR.
+- Ensure the person weighing the fish and completing the CDR is a licenced fish receiver or a Registered Agent for a licenced fish receiver. - Have your fishing licence details ready. - If the fish receiver using paper-based CDRs: Verify the details of the licence and your landed catching being recorded on the CDR by signing and dating the Fisher Details section of the paper CDR.
 Keep the pink carbon copy of the CDR from the receiver. - If the fish receiver is using e-CDRs: Provide your name, fishing licence number and boat symbol to the fish receiver.
 You will receive an SMS or email notification from AFMA with details of your landed catch once the CDR has been submitted by the fish receiver.